Fallout 4: Nuka-World: Gameplay

 Nuka-World is an expansion pack for the action role-playing game, Fallout 4.
 The ability to swap between first-person and third-person perspectives is available in both the expansion and the original version.
-Nuka-World is the territory of raiders, roving gangs of bandits who terrorize the Commonwealth.
+Nuka-World is the territory of raiders, roving gangs of bandits who terrorize the Commonwealth, the main game's playable area.
 The player can access Nuka-World when they reach level thirty, and upon arrival are subject to "The Gauntlet", a booby-trapped maze.
 At the end of The Gauntlet, the player must defeat the raider leader: Colter to be crowned the new leader of the raiders.
 The player can claim the parts of the park the raiders have not yet annexed by entering the area and defeating the enemies residing there.
 The enemies in Nuka-World consist of both new enemies and more powerful versions of existing ones.

 The Pip-Boy – a small computer strapped to the character's wrist which contains maps, statistics, data, and items – plays a role in both Fallout 4 and Nuka-World.
 When the player reaches level thirty and is able to explore Nuka-World, the Pip-Boy receives a radio signal alerting the player.
 Nuka-World adds minor additions to the game's crafting mechanics, allowing the player to mix varieties of Nuka-Cola to create new flavors; these grant the player additional status buffs, such as temporary boosts to health, increased damage resistance, or improved S.P.E.C.I.A.L attributes.
 S.P.E.C.I.A.L. is an acronym denoting the character attributes which the player can distribute through the means of acquired stat points.
 The available character attributes consist of: strength, perception, endurance, charisma, intelligence, agility, and luck.
 In order to create these items, the player will need to collect raw materials from the game world and find recipe books to unlock new flavors.